Allan Crite: Biography

-Crite then attended Harvard Extension School, where he earned a BA degree in 1968.
+Crite then attended Harvard Extension School, where he earned an ALB degree in 1968.

 Crite was among the few African-Americans employed by the Federal Art Project.
-In 1940, he took a job as an engineering draftsman with the Boston Naval Shipyard; it supported his work as an artist for 30 years.
-He later worked part time as a librarian at Harvard University's Grossman Library.
+In 1940, he took a job as an engineering draftsman with the Boston Naval Shipyard where he worked as an artist for 30 years.
+After, he worked part time as a librarian at Harvard University's Grossman Library.
+For many decades, he was a mentor and elder to burgeoning Black artists in the Boston area, including Napoleon Jones-Henderson, Johnetta Tinker, Susan Thompson, and Aukrum Burton who formed the Boston Collective in the 1970s and 1980s.

 In 1986, Boston named the intersection of Columbus Avenue and West Canton Street, steps from his home, Allan Rohan Crite Square.

 In 1993, Crite married Jackie Cox-Crite.
 Together they established the Crite House Museum in their home at 410 Columbus Avenue in Boston's South End.

 Suffolk University awarded him an honorary doctorate in 1979.

 He died in his sleep of natural causes on September 6, 2007, at age 97.

 His widow established the Allan Rohan Crite Research Institute to safeguard his legacy, which Crite never thought important, by authenticating and cataloging his many scattered works.